 August 22, 2019

 Providing more choices for housing allows us to accommodate more campers’ gender identities and housing preferences.
 This is aligned with Tawonga’s mission of allowing each camper to be their authentic selves.
 Our goal is to ensure that every child who attends Camp is welcomed, included and celebrated.

-In 2022 we are pleased to offer two all-gender cabins during Session 4.
-One is for rising 6th and 7th graders and one is for rising 9th-10th graders during Session 3 (July 7-26).
-If there is sufficient interest in other sessions or amongst other age groups, we will consider adding additional All-Gender Cabins as well.
+In 2024 we are pleased to offer all-gender cabins for rising 7th through 10th graders during Session 2 (June 16-July 5) and for rising 9th-10th graders during Session 3 (July 7-26).
+If there is sufficient interest in other sessions or amongst other age groups, we will consider adding additional all-gender cabins as well.
 ALL of our counselors are trained on how to create a safe and welcoming space for campers of all genders in EVERY cabin.